he-yang/JSON-to-Excel/source/profeatures.md

 Each Pro Code can offer 10 devices to access Pro Features.After the 7 day trial period, you may cancel your subscription at any time, which will take effect at the end of your current billing cycle.

-Each Pro Code is valid for both the Excel-to-JSON add-in and the JSON-to-Excel add-in provided by WTSolutions.
+Each Pro Code is valid for both the Excel-to-JSON add-in and the JSON-to-Excel provided by WTSolutions.

 Subscribe through Stripe, here [https://buy.stripe.com/00gdQT2iz0Vp32E002](https://buy.stripe.com/00gdQT2iz0Vp32E002)